 Regular eye exams are a crucial part of maintaining eye health and vision.
 Comprehensive eye exams can detect early signs of eye disease, even before symptoms appear — facilitating earlier treatment and lowering your risk of permanent vision loss.

-If you're due for a routine checkup, you've noticed any changes in your vision, or you'd like to learn more about protecting your ocular health, contact Westminster Eyecare Associates in Providence to schedule an eye exam today!
+If you're due for a routine checkup, you've noticed any changes in your vision, or you'd like to learn more about protecting your ocular health, contact Westminster Eyecare Associates Inc. in Providence to schedule an eye exam today!